 - Bring food and water or expect to wait in line.

 - Take some time to pay tribute to America's war heroes by visiting the monuments and memorials on the National Mall.

 - Bring your patriotic spirit and enjoy the day!

 Rolling Thunder History

-Rolling Thunder began as a demonstration following the era of the Vietnam War, which was a difficult time in America's history.
-Similar to today's political climate, our nation was divided over issues of peace and war.
-However, many of America's military were killed or missing in action and their remains were not being brought home to be respectfully buried and honored.
-In 1988, veterans of the Vietnam War rallied together with their families, fellow veterans, and veterans' advocates to organize a demonstration at the Capitol Building in Washington, DC during the Memorial Day weekend.
+Rolling Thunder began as a demonstration following the era of the Vietnam War, which was a difficult time in America's history—our nation was divided over issues of peace and war.
+Many of America's military service people were killed or went missing in action, and their remains were not being brought home to be respectfully buried and honored.
+In 1988, veterans of the Vietnam War rallied together with their families, fellow veterans, and veterans' advocates to organize a demonstration at the Capitol Building in Washington, D.C., over Memorial Day weekend.
 They announced their arrival with the roar of their Harley-Davidsons, a sound not unlike the 1965 bombing campaign against North Vietnam named Operation Rolling Thunder.
-Approximately 2500 motorcycles participated in this rally, demanding that the U.S. government account for all POW/MIA's.
+Approximately 2,500 motorcycles participated in this rally, demanding that the U.S. government account for all POW/MIA's.
 The group became known as Rolling Thunder and each year since has held an annual "Ride for Freedom" to the Vietnam Veterans Memorial Wall.